feathr-ai/feathr/docs/how-to-guides/local-feature-testing.md

 # Local Feature Testing Guide

-> Note: This document is out of date and will be updated in the future.
+> :warning: This document is out of date and will be updated in the future.

 > **Local testing supports .csv and .parquet source format.**